kishore88m/trend-and-seasonality/README.md

 # trend-and-seasonality

-# Time Series Decomposition: Trend and Seasonality
+# Time Series: Trend and Seasonality

 This repository contains a Python script that decomposes a time series (in this case, tourist numbers) into **trend** and **seasonality** components using a simple moving average technique.
 The script reads the time series from a CSV file, estimates the trend, and computes the seasonality before visualizing the results in three subplots.